One thing I like about King David — he seems to say out loud what everyone else simply thinks.

 When wickedness overtakes the land, it is as the prophet Isaiah declared:

-When people cease from walking in truth, then righteousness, tranquillity, and safety begin to crumble.
-When people cease from walking in truth, many things become perverted, and are out of order.
+When people cease from walking in God’s truth, then righteousness, tranquillity, and safety begin to crumble.
+When people cease from walking in the truth of God’s Word, many things become perverted, and are out of order.

-When truth falls, multitudes begin to walk foolishly, having no shame, doing whatever is right in their own eyes!
+When truth falls, multitudes begin to live foolishly, having no shame, doing whatever is right in their own eyes!
 (Proverbs 12:15; Zephaniah 3:5; Judges 17:6)

 When truth falls, leaders distort and reject the Words of Yahuwah.
-When truth falls, many begin to have no respect for, nor fear of, the living God.
+When truth falls, many begin to have no respect for, or fear of, the Living God.

 And, when truth falls, those who desire to walk uprightly, and live according to God’s righteous standards, they become the focus of attacks, mockings, and persecutions.